hiromiokido/hiromiokido/README.md

 Hello, I'm Daniela!

-Graduated in Astrophysics (UFRGS), I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.
+I'm soon to be graduated in Astrophysics (UFRGS), I'm qualified and trained in content such as Physics, Mathematics, Programming and Statistics.

 I program in R, C and Python.
-Currently learning Data Science.
+Specially interested in (learning) Data Science.

 Other interests: cultural astronomy, decolonial astronomy, astronomy (cosmology and extragalactic), decolonial and gender studies.